 Here are three things to consider:

 On-premise software is generally licensed as a one-time perpetual license.
 Firms often choose to account for this large expense as a Capital Expenditure (CAPEX).
-In addition to the licensing fee, the purchaser pays an annual maintenance fee of 20% of the license fee for access to on-going development patches and new releases of the software.
+In addition to the licensing fee, the purchaser pays an annual maintenance fee of 20% of the license fee.
+The fee provides access to on-going development patches and new releases of the software.
 On-premise solutions require additional investment in hardware and software to run the application inside the purchasers IT infrastructure ahead of any implementation.

 Some firms mitigate the internal costs of hardware and hosting by contracting for those services outside of their IT department.
 That too has additional purchaser costs for support, security, and hosting services.
 The implementation integrations, and deployment take 6 months to a year or more.
 The costs for an on-premise solution require a significant outlay of cash up front for licensing, implementation, maintenance, and IT infrastructure.
 ROI is usually achieved within 5-7 years of the initial investment.